 Although we did not collect data on soil macrofauna, it is likely that higher N content and lower C:N ratio in leaf litter could potentially increase their abundance and richness, thus increasing availability of resources (e.g., prey) for ground-dwelling ants.
 This pathway could result in increased abundance of generalist species (e.g., Solenopsis spp.) at the cost of lower species richness.
 Few other studies have investigated the specific role of C:N ratio from leaf litter in ant communities.
 Hence, comparison across studies is difficult and at times speculative.
-Studies focused on comparing decomposition of leaf litter from pioneer and old-growth forests do report significant differences, where old-growth forest litter hosts a greater abundance and diversity of leaf litter and soil invertebrate communities (Laird-Hopkins et al., 2017).
+Studies focused on comparing decomposition of leaf litter from pioneer and old growth forests do report significant differences, where old growth forest litter host a greater abundance and diversity of leaf litter and soil invertebrate communities (Laird-Hopkins et al. 2017).

-Distance to edge was a significant predictor variable for ant abundance and richness (Figure 4, Table 2).
+Distance to edge was a significant predictor variable for ant abundance and richness (Fig. 4, Table 2).
 It is also strongly correlated to species composition (Table 3).
-Here, distance to edge referred to the distance to the nearest walking path (1-2 m wide) in the coffee farm, not the edge of a forest or agricultural system like it is commonly utilized (Majer et al., 1997; Silva et al., 2011).
-The light gap created by trails in the coffee farms has similar effects to gaps in natural forests (Majer et al., 1997; Perfecto & Vandermeer, 1996), potentially allowing colonization of niche space and increased food resources
+Here, distance to edge referred to distance to the nearest walking path (1-2 m wide) in the coffee farm, not the edge of a forest or agricultural system like it is commonly utilized (Silva et al. 2011; Majer, Delabie, and McKenzie 1997).
+The light gap created by trails in the coffee farms has similar effects to gaps in natural forests (Perfecto and Vandermeer 1996; Majer, Delabie, and McKenzie 1997), potentially allowing colonization of niche space and increased food resources (e.g., food disposal by farm workers; Aponte Rolón, personal observations), for genera like Solenopsis, Pheidole, and for Wasmannia auropunctata, which have a high capacity for recruitment of workers and can built large colonies (Hölldobler and Wilson 1990).
+Nevertheless, the presence of these dominant species can have a negative effect on other ants therefore reducing species richness (Ennis and Philpott 2017).